ArioSafavi/assesmenttask1year10acceleratesoftware/theory.md

 * Preconditions
     * Internet access and API access
 * Main Flow
-    1. Ask what the user wants - (image or dataset)
+    1. Ask what the user wants - (image or data)
     2. Show the user an image or dataset
         * If user selects dataset, user edits the dataset
         * Displays edited dataset.